Self-organized swimming with odd elasticity: Noisy swimmer around the equilibrium

 where $\mathcal{G}_{\alpha\beta}$ and $\mathcal{F}_{\alpha\beta}$ indicate the symmetric and anti-symmetric part of the second-order term, respectively, and the latter is identical to the strength of the gauge field or the curvature of the gauge field.

 We consider the Langevin equation for the dynamics around the origin of the shape space, given by

 with the zero-mean Gaussian noise $\xi_\alpha(t)$.
 Here, the $N\times N$ matrix ${\bf \Gamma}$ is constant in time and positive-definite, representing deterministic dynamics, which is linearly stable around the origin of the shape space.
 For the Purcell swimmer in the main text, ${\bf \Gamma}={\bf Q}_0 {\bf K}$.
+The Gaussian noise satisfies